microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

    - Click "Register"
 - Save the client ID
    1. Select "Overview"
-   1. On the main pane, copy the content of "Application (client) ID" to `/rest-api/.env`
+   1. On the main pane, copy the content of "Application (client) ID" to `/rest-api/.env`, it should looks be a GUID
       - `AAD_OAUTH_CLIENT_ID=12345678abcd-1234-5678-abcd-12345678abcd`

 ## Setup Azure Bot Services